Possession of a Controlled Substance in New York

 Schedule V includes therapeutic medicines containing low amounts of codeine or other narcotics combined with non-narcotic active ingredients.

-Penalties for Possessing Controlled Substances in New York
+What Are the Penalties for Illegal Drug Possession in New York

 Possessing controlled substances without a valid medical prescription is illegal in New York.
 Penalties vary widely according to the type and amount of substance involved.
 New York law sets out specific types of drugs (and their amounts) that can result in felony convictions for possession.
 The class of felony depends on how dangerous the drug is and how much the person possesses.
 Any drug not listed as a felony is a misdemeanor.

-First-Degree Criminal Possession of a Controlled Substance: Class A-I Felony
+First-Degree Criminal Drug Possession in NY: Class A-I Felony

-Second-Degree Criminal Possession of a Controlled Substance: Class A-II Felony
+Second-Degree Criminal Drug Possession in NY: Class A-II Felony

 It's a class A-II felony to possess the following amounts and types of controlled substances:

-• four or more but less than eight ounces of controlled substances listed as narcotic drugs
+• 4 or more but less than 8 ounces of a narcotic drug

 • 10 grams or more of a drug classified as a stimulant